A white Seattle teacher told police she felt unsafe around a black fifth-grader who she says threatened her

 Since hearing about the incident, parents are calling for district leaders to have renewed conversations on bias in student discipline.
 Manuela Slye and other advocates say the teacher’s impulse to involve police over a behavioral dispute — especially with a student so young — sets a harmful precedent.

 “This screams school-to-prison pipeline,” said Slye, who is president of Seattle Council PTSA, a citywide parent-teacher association.
 She says the teacher’s impulse to involve police over a behavioral dispute — especially with a student so young — sets a harmful precedent.
-She’d like to see the district provide more deescalation training and establish a protocol for when to involve law enforcement.
+She would like to see the district provide more de-escalation training and establish a protocol for when to involve law enforcement.

 The Seattle Times was not able to make contact with the family before press time, and the teacher declined multiple interview requests.
 School Board President Leslie Harris said Wednesday that the district is conducting an investigation into the incident.
 The teacher wasn’t named by the school district, the police report redacted her name, and The Seattle Times typically does not name those identified as victims on police reports without their consent.

+“It’s a non-emergency, I need to file a police report,” she said.

+When police arrived at the school, the teacher appeared nervous, fiddled with her ID and asked for a union representative, an officer noted.

 In 2015, the most recent set of data available from the federal U.S. Department of Education’s Office for Civil Rights, black students made up 15.4% of Seattle’s general student population, but 26.7% of their schools’ referrals to law enforcement.
-White students made up 45.6% of enrollment, and 27.8% of law enforcement referrals.
+White students made up 45.6% of enrollment, and 27.8% of law-enforcement referrals.

-On Monday, Huyen Lam, the school’s principal, sent a letter to school staff and families saying she was “aware that the incident was being held up as an example of racial bias in the community.”
+This Monday, Huyen Lam, the school’s principal, sent a letter to school staff and families saying she was “aware that the incident was being held up as an example of racial bias in the community.”
 After the event, she wrote, the staff discussed the implications of involving police and the school’s responsibility to disrupt racist systems.

 In an email, district spokesman Robinson said that the school “resolved” the issue with the family in early May.
 Robinson did not specify what that resolution entailed, though he did say it didn’t involve money.
-The district isn’t sure whether student is still enrolled because the district’s data management system is being updated.
+The district isn’t sure whether student is still enrolled because the district’s data-management system is being updated.

-Cases like these are rare at the elementary school level, but not unheard of, said Jimmy Hung, who heads the Juvenile Division of the King County Prosecutor’s Office.
+Cases like these are rare at the elementary-school level, but not unheard of, said Jimmy Hung, who heads the Juvenile Division of the King County Prosecutor’s Office.

-“Our American culture and society have become too reliant on our criminal justice system being the means of accountability,” said Hung.
+“Our American culture and society have become too reliant on our criminal-justice system being the means of accountability,” Hung said.
 “When I was younger, if I was being stupid, the adults handled it, the schools handled it, and there wasn’t the idea that the police would be called.”

 Robinson said the principal of the school recommended alternatives to law enforcement, but the teacher decided to call the police anyway — an action protected by her union’s contract.
 The district has a policy governing racially disproportionate discipline, but no official protocol for when schools should involve the police.